Rob Purdie: Tamworth

 On 26 July 2014, Purdie signed a contract with Conference North side Tamworth, he was signed predominately as a left back.
 Following a disappointing start to the season, manager Dale Belford left the club, and Purdie was asked to take over on a caretaker basis, with Paul Green acting as caretaker assistant manager.
 The pair only led the team for one game, a 1–1 home draw with Colwyn Bay.

 Hereford F.C.

-In June 2015 Purdie returned to play for a Hereford club, this time to play for Hereford, the newly formed phoenix club.
+In June 2015, Purdie returned to play for a Hereford club, this time to play for Hereford, the newly formed phoenix club.
 Purdie was the club's seventh signing for the upcoming Midland Football League season.
-He scored in the FA Vase final, however Hereford lost 4-1 to Morpeth Town.
-Purdie helped the club to win the league by scoring the opener away at Alvechurch in what was considered to be the title decider, which Hereford won 2-1 and the club went on to be promoted from the Midland Football League.
+He scored in the opening goal in the FA Vase final after 75 seconds, however Hereford lost 4–1 to Morpeth Town.
+Purdie helped the club to win the league by scoring the opener away at Alvechurch in what was considered to be the title decider, which Hereford won 2–1 and the club went on to be promoted from the Midland Football League.
 Purdie agreed a new deal in June 2016 to play for Hereford in the Southern Football League South and West.
-At the end of the 2017–18 season, Purdie retired from football.
+At the end of the 2017–18 season, Purdie retired from football after scoring in his final appearance.